Over the years, I have learned many small things that can make drywall easier.

 Finally, generally speaking, I have not met any D.Y.I. folks who actually need a quicker set time, although this can help the professional do one day patch jobs.
 Quicker mud will most likely just set-up in your pan, making it useless.
 The harder finish also makes for difficult sanding, or leaves the user to not sand at all, something amateurs seem to do a lot of.
 The stronger bond in the mud is what makes it the best for correct application of mesh tape, adding strength to a less weaker product, and is why untrained people should not be using mesh tape.

-Although it may be tempting, don’t skip the primer.
+Although it may be tempting, don?t skip the primer.
 For a quality drywall finish, primer is very important.
 The surface characteristics of sanded drywall mud and raw drywall paper have a few differences, making them difficult to paint.
-They do not absorb moisture at the same rate (porosity), and don't have the same textures, both of which can cause "flashing", "banding" or "photographing", which in layman's terms means you can see the drywall joints and fasteners through the paint under some lighting conditions, which if very unacceptable and undesirable.
+They do not absorb moisture at the same rate (porosity), and don't have the same textures, both of which can cause "flashing", "banding" or "photographing", which in layman's terms means you can see the drywall joints and fasteners through the paint under some lighting conditions, which is undesirable and unacceptable.
 Using a primer designed for new drywall will remedy these issues.

-Until recently, there was only one product available and is still the best out there today.
-It is U.S.G. brand Sheetrock First Coat Primer (sold at Menards and elsewhere), and is the industry standard.
-It is inexpensive, easy to use and dries very quickly, and I highly recommend it to every one of my customers.
+Until recently, there was only one product available and it is still the best out there today.
+It is U.S.G. brand Sheetrock First Coat Primer (sold at Menards and elsewhere), setting the industry standard.
+It is inexpensive, water clean-up, dries quickly, and I highly recommend it to every one of my customers.

 I hate sanding, so I make sure I have to do as little as necessary.
 In fact, I rarely sand in a grinding fashion at all anymore.
 Heavy sanding is not necessary because I do not apply extra mud which will then need sanded off, the method used by professionals.
 More often, I "brush" the joints off with a sander or drywall knife to remove any burrs or debris from the previous coat.
 Excessive sanding leads to more dust on the walls and everywhere else, which can cause scratches in the next coat.
 It can also rough up the drywall paper to the point that will require another skim coat of mud to fix.
 Sanding should be very minimal.

 Sheetrock Brand UltraLight drywall panels are a dream come true.
-U.S.G. has created a drywall panel that is up to 30% lighter that standard 1/2 in. drywall, the lightest 1/2 in. drywall available today.
+U.S.G. has created a drywall panel that is up to 30% lighter than the old and is the lightest 1/2 in. drywall available today.
 It is also stronger, able to span 24" on-center ceiling trusses (sag-resistant), and easier to cut with less rasping and dust.
-This means less fuel to transport the materials and to haul away the leftover scraps, and less gypsum used to for a better product.
-It also means the drywall in your home will be stronger, giving it more strength and putting weight on your walls, ceilings and foundation.
-Finally, it means that I will not have to lift as much weight, and I have sturdier and easier to use panels to work, which allow me to be more efficient.
-I have used 3 other brand name attempts to replicate the qualities of UltraLight , but UltraLight is easily the best and lightest to use.
+This means less fuel to transport the materials in all aspects of delivery and disposal.
+It also means the drywall in your home will be stronger, adding more strength and putting less weight on your walls, ceilings and foundation.

 A piece of string pulled tight between two points will create a straight line.
 This building technology dates back to the pyramids or longer, and is still used around the world today by building trades of all types in many forms including the plumb bob, and the chalk line.
 The electronic version is lasers, and yet the string-line is still the most often used choice.